 V. BUILD & MATERIALS

-The upper continues LeBron’s knit marketing shenanigans – Knitposite 2.0 is used which is a second itteration of Knitposite the previous LeBron 17 started off with.
+The upper continues LeBron’s knit marketing shenanigans – Knitposite 2.0 is used which is a second iteration of Knitposite the previous LeBron 17 started off with.

 It’s a knit at its core, though this time we’re seeing lots of glue coated within the upper for durability and structure.
 You should be aware of the advantages and disadvantages of playing in a knit-based shoe.